-The Connection Set-up time specifies how long it will take for a service connection to be established once it has been negotiated and requested.
-Connection Set-up Time might be expressed in seconds, minutes, hours or even days, depending on the client demands and service characteristics.

-This attribute is closely related to the Service Schedule, because the Connection Set-up Time determines the time that will pass between a service connection request and the actual connection activation, while the Service Schedule determines the periods during which the connection will be active as well as the duration of each period.
+The connection set-up time specifies how long it will take for a service connection to be established once it has been negotiated and requested.
+Connection setup time might be expressed in seconds, minutes, hours or even days, depending on the client demands and service characteristics.
+This attribute is closely related to the Service Schedule, because the connection setup time determines the time that will pass between a service connection request and the actual connection activation, while the Service Schedule determines the periods during which the connection will be active as well as the duration of each period.
 When applicable, the periodicity of the connection is also specified in the Service Schedule.

-For an operator, a longer time to establish a connection means more time to reduce resource allocated to this connection by properly optimizing routing and wavelength assignment or rearranging the network configuration, modifying if necessary other connections.
-As less optimization possibilities exist when the connection set-up must be rapid, this is a service that must be charged at a higher price.
+For an operator, a longer time to establish a connection means more time to reduce resource allocated to this connection by properly optimising routing and wavelength assignment or rearranging the network configuration, modifying if necessary other connections.
+As less optimisation possibilities exist when the connection setup must be rapid, this is a service that must be charged at a higher price.

-Table 1 shows an example of what could be the specification of the connection set-up times for the different classes of service.
-We distinguished two cases for which the connection set-up time has a different meaning.
+Table I shows an example of what could be the specification of the connection set-up times for the different classes of service.
+We distinguished two cases for which the connection setup time has a different meaning.
 For leased line and pre-provisioned bandwidth services, it represents the time between the service ordering and the service availability, a relatively long time can be tolerated, involving administrative processes and possibly some manual network configuration.
 For bandwidth on demand service, we deal with more real time automatic provisioning and the order of magnitude proposed for the connection time parameter is radically shorter.

-Table 1.
-Connection set-up times
+TABLE I. -- Connection set-up times.

-Premium Gold Silver Bronze Leased line, pre- provisioned bandwidth 24 h 4 days 2 weeks 2 months bandwidth on demand 1 minute 10 minutes 1 hour 12 hours
+CoS Premium Gold Silver Bronze Leased Line, pre-provisioned bandwidth 24 h 4 days 2 weeks 2 months Bandwidth on demand 1 minute 10 minutes l hour 12 hours